PKUnlp-icler/pkunlp-icler.github.io/content/home/1-intro.md

 +++

-## 👋 Welcome to TANGENT Group!
+## 👋 Hi, This is PKUNLP-ICLER !

-We are Text ANalysis and GENeration Technology Group (TANGENT) from Peking University.
-Our major research interests reside in Natural Language Processing.
-We are broadly interested in several research topics including discourse parsing, document summarization, text generation, keyword extraction, machine comprehension and information extraction.
+We are a research group at Peking University, led by [Prof. Baobao Chang](https://cs.pku.edu.cn/info/1090/1648.htm).
+Our research interests include a wide range of topics in  Natural Language Processing (NLP), such as semantic parsing, information extraction, large language models, multi-modal learning, and so on.
+We are also interested in applying NLP techniques to solve real-world problems.